learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ## Simulating Type I and II errors

 ### Type I error
-TYPE I error describes a situation where you reject the null hypothesis when it is actually true.
+Remember that when a hypothesis test is being performed, scientists are trying to determine if two samples are from the same population or not.
+When a hypothesis is rejected, they are concluding that a sample must have come from a different population.
+Type I error describes a situation where you reject the null hypothesis when it is actually true.
+It assumes two samples come from a _different_ population when, in reality, they are from the _same_ population.
 This type of error is also known as a "false positive" or "false hit".
-The type 1 error rate is equal to the significance level α, so setting a higher confidence level (and therefore lower alpha) reduces the chances of getting a false positive.
+The type 1 error rate is equal to the significance level $\alpha$, so setting a higher confidence level (and therefore lower alpha) reduces the chances of getting a false positive.